 The future development of the Company is dependent on the success of the Company's investment strategy against the background of the economic environment and market evolution and the future attractiveness of the Company as an investment vehicle compared with long-term savings markets.
-The Chairman gives his view on the outlook in his statement which starts on page 3 and the Portfolio Manager discusses his view of the Company's portfolio and the outlook in his report which starts on page 7.
+The Chairman gives his view on the outlook in his statement which starts on page 3 and the lead portfolio manager discusses his view of the Company's portfolio and the outlook in his report which starts on page 7.
 The Board holds a strategy specific meeting at least once per year at which time it considers the position of the Company and the strategy for the year ahead and beyond, making recommendations for change where appropriate.
-The last strategy specific meeting was held in October 2023.
+The last strategy specific meeting was held on 25 September 2024.